 It does not matter how slowly you go as long as you do not stop

-Help your child on their road to success by downloading this dyslexia font here.
+Help your child on their road to success by downloading this dyslexia font here and find out how schools can become dyslexia aware here.